wd5gnr/1802UNO/readme.md

 The first line loads the jump to the ETOPS monitor.

-THe 02G tells ETOPS to load memory.
+The 02G tells ETOPS to load memory.
 The address is set to 0100.

 Then the four bytes DE AD BE EF are set.